giancarlocosta/service-logger/README.md

 --------------------------------------------------------------------------------
 ## Overview

-This module is a wrapper around Winston meant to simplify but not limit how business logic does its logging.
+This module is a wrapper around Winston meant to **simplify but not limit** how business logic does its logging.
 The class exposed by this module only provides convenient functionality wrapped around basic Winston functionality that should be needed by microservices in most cases. <br/><br/>
-For special cases it exposes the winston module and the user can extend and interact with Winston as they would normally.
+For special cases it exposes the winston module itself and the user can extend and interact with Winston as they would normally.
 However, in these cases it is important that the user understands how to use Winston as well as the source code in this project to avoid unexpected behavior.